Just-Akinyi/audio_to_video_sample/README.md

 # audio_to_video_sample

 >**Note**
->only tested on Linux and hardcoded, this is an rough
+>only tested on Linux and hardcoded, this is an early stages of the product

 ## inputs:
 - audio file .m4a